enkidevs/curriculum/docker/fundamentals/overview/docker-benefits.md

 ### 3. Technology agnostic

 Docker does not care which technology (or which version of a particular technology) you develop your application in.
-It lets you experiment with new frameworks and services without going putting you through the pains of technology-specific installation complications.
+It lets you experiment with new frameworks and services without putting you through the pains of technology-specific installation complications.

 Instead of polluting your system with a bunch of services that you may not use, Docker allows you to granularly and quickly install only the exact dependencies you need for a particular task.

 Docker empowers you to pick whatever technology is best for your project.